trufflesecurity/trufflehog/README.md

 # :money_with_wings: Enterprise product

-Are you interested in continously monitoring your Git, Jira, Slack, Confluence, etc.. for credentials?
+Are you interested in continuously monitoring your Git, Jira, Slack, Confluence, etc.. for credentials?
 We have an enterprise product that can help.
 Reach out here to learn more https://trufflesecurity.com/contact/

 We take the revenue from the enterprise product to fund more awesome open source projects that the whole community can benefit from.